daiqiyue/vq_bet/README.md

   mkdir saved
   ```

-- Add path to your dataset directory and save path in `./examples/configs/env_vars/env_vars.yaml`.
+- Add path to your dataset directory and save path in `./examples/configs/env_vars/env_vars.yaml`. fill the save_path with the path to the saved dir you just created
   ```bash
   # TODO fill these out
   dataset_path: PATH_TO_YOUR_[env_name]_DATASET